Sourabhsk870/DAA_LAB-4th-sem-/README.md

 	under the 2018 CBCS scheme can view this DAA lab programs as a refrence.

 # ABOUT THE REPOSITORY
+	* The Question of the reffered program is specified in the file Question.md

 	* The programs I have uploaded are tested in the terminal (in ubuntu).

 	* These programs can be executed on various IDE platforms like Eclipse,Code blocks